 1. E-Commerce Price Comparison Websites

-These websites are fueled with data that is fetched used APIs and RSS feeds.
-Such websites offer a single platform to check the prices of something across many online shopping websites, allowing users to select a product by comparing price, features, etc., from numerous sellers at a single place.
+These websites are fueled with data fetched using APIs and RSS feeds.
+Such websites offer a single platform to check the prices of different objects or things across many online shopping websites.
+This allows users to select a product by comparing prices, features, etc., from numerous sellers in a single place.
 PriceRunner, Junglee, and Shopzilla are a few examples of such sites.

 2. Internet Search